| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Administrative Management Magazines

-Any "Administrative Management" (The Magazine of Methods, Personnel and Equipment)" Magazines in good condition
+Any "Administrative Management" (The Magazine of Methods, Personnel and Equipment) magazines in good condition

 from 1961 through 1973.

-Calculators and Related Items For Sale/Trade
+Calculators and Related Items For Sale or Trade

 The items listed here are for trade.
 If you have an interest in any of the items shown here, and have an item that you believe may be of interest to me, please EMail me.
 If you wish to purchase rather than trade, I'll consider offers, but generally prefer to trade if possible.

-HP98210A String-Advanced Programming ROM Cartridge for HP9825
+HP98210A String-Advanced Programming ROM Cartridge for

-Works fine.
+Tested to work.
 Provides a number of enhancements to the HPL

 programming environment on the 9825.

-HP 98216A 9872A Plotter - General I/O - Extended I/O ROM Cartridge for HP9825
+HP 98216A 9872A Plotter - General I/O - Extended I/O ROM Cartridge for

-interfaces included, just the ROM cartridge.
+HP9872A Plotter.
+No interfaces included, only the ROM cartridge itself.